tseuko/capstone-projects/README.md

-this is my first project i coded
+these are the projects i coded within the 3 months of this semester for capstone.